DanielCiccC/DanielCiccC.github.io/FINM3406/notes/tutorial2.md

 3. Can Real Property be intangible?
 If yes, provide some examples.
 - Easements can be intangible
-  - nonposessory interest in land
+  - non-posessory interest in land
-  - Right to use the land that is owned or leased by someone else for some special purpose (e.g. as a right of way to and from one's propoerty)
+  - Right to use the land that is owned or leased by someone else for some special purpose (e.g. as a right of way to and from one's property)
-  - easement entails only a limited user priviledge and not privileges associated with ownership
+  - easement entails only a limited user privilege and not privileges associated with ownership
     - Gas and water meters, a small item but someone else has the right to access it
 - Volumetric subdivision
   - Creating a volumetric subdivision (using space above or below the land)